cuppa-joe/dsame/README.md

 * A correct and complete list of ICAO location codes used by the National Weather Service messages is not available.
 * Country detection may not be reliable for some locations with duplicate SAME codes.
 * Date and time information may not be accurate when decoding old messages or messages from another time zone.
 * Multimon-ng will not decode the same alert in succession.
-This should only be an issue during testing and can be avoided by alternating alerts.
+This should only be an issue during testing and can be avoided by alternating test alerts.

 ---